zenoss/inspector/README.md

 The purpose of info scripts is to inform the user that something may need investigating.
 Examples include checking for full disks, excessive memory usage, or errors in logs.

-### Script tags
+### Script directives
-Tags can be added to inspector scripts to indicate how they should be used.
-Add a tag to a script by simply adding a comment with the tag in it.
+Directives can be added to inspector scripts to indicate how they should be used.
+Add a directive to a script by simply adding a comment with the directive in it.
 See examples below.

 #### zenoss-inspector-tags
 Add a comment to your script with ```zenoss-inspector-tags``` followed by a space-separated list of